GRooT-Database/GRooT-Data/README.md

 GRooTFullVersion.csv: Root trait data at the highest resolution available, information to filter data by entities, meta-data, and error risk scores

-GRooTAggregateSpeciesVersion.csv: Mean, median, and quantiles of species values
+GRooTAggregateSpeciesVersion.csv: Root trait species values

-R script: code to calculate error risk, mean, median and quantiles of species values.
+R script: code to calculate error risk and species values.
 Customizable (by error risk, entities or covariables)

 <h4>Data are publicly available but should be referenced by citing the corresponding data paper:</h4>